 - The beautiful walk to el Faro de L’Albir near Altea

-- Try driving my Costa Blanca lighthouse trail – seven lighthouses in total, all with fantastic views, from Denia in the north to Tabarca in the south.
+- Try my Costa Blanca lighthouse trail – seven lighthouses in total, all with fantastic views, from Denia in the north to Tabarca in the south.

 © Guy Pelham

 One thought on “The skywalk at Santa Pola lighthouse”